-The IC meets in private and is made up of three experienced and trained committee members drawn from an independently appointed pool.
+The IC meets in private and is made up of three trained committee members drawn from an independently appointed pool.
 The Committee will be made up of at least one registered dentist, one lay member and, in cases that concern a Dental Care Professional (DCP), at least one registered DCP.

 The IC is not asked to determine the facts of the case, or consider whether the allegations made against a registrant are true or not true.
 It is required instead to consider whether there is a real prospect that the allegation in the case could be proved and that, if proven, it would suggest that the registrant's fitness to practise was currently impaired.

 The IC has a number of options available when making a decision.
 These are:

 to close the case and take no further action;

 to issue a letter of advice to the registrant;

 to issue a warning to the registrant and direct that the warning should be published on the GDC website;

 to ask the registrant to agree a series of undertakings on their registration; or